TheOneandOnlyRiVin/CSUN_CIT210/README.md

 ## FAQ

+> How do I contribute to the GitHub

+There is a great guide [here](GitHub%20Setup) that covers how to configure your GitHub as well as basic commands.

 > "I'm running into an error while working on the lab, what should I do?"

 Follow these steps: